National Institute of Neurological Disorders and Stroke (NINDS)

 • Directs and carries out the scientific and technical merit review of grant applications, cooperative agreements, and contract proposals including program projects and center grants, clinical trial networks, translational research initiatives, research training and career development awards, and conference grants;

-• Conducts the search for individuals to serve as members of initial review groups; and Organizes scientific and technical merit review meetings.
+• Conducts the search for individuals to serve as members of initial review groups and organizes scientific and technical merit review meetings.

 Office of Programs to Enhance Neuroscience Workforce Diversity